traject/traject/README.md

 call ordinary ruby `require` in config files, etc., too, to load external functionality.
 See more at Extending Logic below.

+You can keep your settings and indexing rules in one config file, or split them accross multiple config files however you like.
+(Connection details vs indexing?
+Common things vs environmental specific things?)

 There are two main categories of directives in your configuration files: _Settings_, and _Indexing Rules_.

 ## Settings